 Step 1: Cook your bacon in a pan.
-Move to a paper towel-lined plate and drain the grease out of the pan.
+Move to a paper towel-lined plate and drain the grease from the pan.
 When the bacon is cooled, chop the bacon into small pieces.

 Step 2: Wash your potatoes and slice them with a mandolin slicer or a tool with a slicing attachment.
-This will make sure your potato slices are sliced in a thin layer all of the same thickness.
-Note thick slices will take longer to soften and you will need to bake your gluten free scalloped potatoes longer.
+This will ensure your potato slices are sliced in a thin layer, all of the same thickness.
+Note thick slices will take longer to soften, and you must bake your gluten-free scalloped potatoes longer.

 Step 3: To make the creamy cheese sauce, heat the heavy cream, ricotta, garlic, and salt in a pot or large skillet.
-Use a wooden flat spatula to scrape up the bacon bits that are on the bottom of the skillet.
+Use a wooden flat spatula to scrape up the bacon bits on the skillet’s bottom.
 These bits will add even more flavor to your potatoes.

 Add in the chopped bacon and parmesan, cheddar cheese, and seasonings.
 Stir frequently.

 Step 4: Prepare an 8×8 baking dish or a casserole dish with spray oil or cooking spray to prevent sticking to the bottom of the pan.
 Take half of the potato slices and make a thin layer across the bottom of the casserole dish.
 Be sure to cover the whole bottom.

 Pour half of the cream sauce over the layer of potatoes.
 Make a second layer with the remaining sliced potatoes.

 Step 5: Bake at 375º F for 35 minutes.
 The top will get a nice golden brown.
 Serve hot.